srl-labs/learn-srlinux/docs/blog/posts/2024/srl-eos-vlans.md

 We have seen how a simple concept as a VLAN can keep us busy for quite a long time.
 The flexibility of SR Linux VLAN handling provides many options to handle all the different scenarios.

-If we had to summarize the key concepts about working with VLANs, it would be:
+If we had to summarize the key concepts about working with VLAN on SR Linux and IOS-like platforms, here are a few takeaways:

 1. Always consider that in EOS the `native` VLAN can be tagged or untagged depending on the switchport configuration.
 2. In SR Linux, ports do push/pop VLAN tags only when VLAN tagging is enabled and configured with specific single-tagged VLAN IDs.
 This option is great if you want fine-grained control per VLAN/subinterface.
 3. In SR Linux, With `vlan-tagging false`, `single-tagged vlan-id any` or `single-tagged-range` frame's tags won't be modified in any way.
-Whis this option it's very easy to transport a `trunk` of vlans from one port to another.
+With this option it's very easy to transport a `trunk` of vlans from one port to another.
 Quite handy for those `switchport trunk allowed vlan 1-4000` configurations.

 Hopefully, this blog post has given you an in-depth view on the vlan switching operation for both SR Linux and EOS.
-The Lab is at your disposal to try more scenarios.
+The Lab is at your disposal to try more scenarios and see how the different configurations affect the traffic.

 [vlansonsrlinux]: ./srl-vlans.md
 [intsubintvlan]: ./srl-vlans.md#interfaces-subinterfaces-and-vlan-encapsulation